 During an upper endoscopy procedure, you'll be asked to lie down on a table on your back or on your side.
 As the procedure gets underway:

-You may receive a sedative medication.
+- You may receive a sedative medication.
 This medication, given through a vein in your forearm, helps you relax during the endoscopy.

 You can't talk after the endoscope passes down your throat, though you can make noises.
 The endoscope doesn't interfere with your breathing.

-As your doctor passes the endoscope down your esophagus:
+As the endoscope travels down your esophagus:

 After the endoscopy

-Bloating and gas
+- Bloating and gas